-- Attend monthly meetings and all other meetings set by the chair. - Serve on the professional learning subcommittees. - Report to faculty. - Solicit input from the faculty. - Communicate with Administration regarding the professional learning process. - Assist colleagues with understanding their Individual Professional Learning Plan options outlined in the Professional Learning Master Plan. - Assist staff with the activity approval process and the use of My Learning Plan or similar technology. - Monitor the implementation of the Professional Learning Master Plan. - Solicit input from professional staff.
+- Communicate with Administration regarding the professional development process. - Assist colleagues with understanding their Individual Professional Development Plan options outlined in the Professional Development Master Plan. - Assist staff with the activity approval process and the use of Teachpoint or similar technology. - Monitor the implementation of the Professional Development Master Plan.